Stress Urinary Incontinence

 Both men and women have a pelvic floor.
 It is made up of layers of muscles which hold the bladder and bowel in place and help to stop leaks.
 The sphincter is a circular muscle that goes around the urethra (the tube that urine comes out of) and squeezes as the bladder fills up to create a seal so that urine can't leak out.

 Some women develop stress urinary incontinence after the menopause.
-This is because the pelvic floor becomes weaker.
+This is because the pelvic floor becomes weaker following hormone changes within the body.
 Even before the menopause, some women may notice that they have a weaker bladder than nornal in the week before a period.
-It is thought that stress incontinence may occur after a hysterectomy and also after operations on the bladder.
+Stress urianry incontinence may occur after a hysterectomy and also after operations on the bladder.

-People who have been constipated for a long time or have a cough may also be prone to stress incontinence.
-Men can develop stress incontinence after a prostate problem.
+People who have been constipated for a long time or have a chronic cough may also be prone to stress urinary incontinence.
+Men can develop stress urinary incontinence if they are experiencing problems related to their prostate gland or post prostate surgery.

 The Bladder & Bowel Foundation and ERIC have launched a social media campaign, ‘Love your Gusset!’, to empower women and teenage girls to look after their pelvic health, and support around 9 million females in the UK who put up with the symptoms of stress urinary incontinence (SUI) - commonly known as a ‘weak bladder’.